$\textit{In vivo}$ fundus imaging and computational refocusing with a diffuser-based fundus camera: Methods

 The FOV of an image can be estimated with the pixel size on the fundus corresponding to the defocus error and focal length of the eye.
 The FOV of fundus cameras is typically reported in terms of visual angle, which is the full cone angle of light collected from the pupil of the eye.
 From the paraxial Zemax model, we estimate the FOV of this system to be 40 degrees.

-\subsection{In vivo imaging}
+\subsection{\textit{In vivo} imaging}

-Alignment is crucial for capturing high-quality in vivo fundus images.
+Alignment is crucial for capturing high-quality \textit{in vivo} fundus images.
 The illumination ring must align in the transverse plane to be concentric with the pupil, and the axial distance from the pupil to L1 must place the pupil conjugate to the diffuser.
-Alignment is performed by taking repetitive images with NIR illumination (740 nm, FWHM=30 nm) on undilated eyes in a dark room to limit pupil constriction.
-The images are taken at 1-second intervals with an exposure of 40 ms, and reconstructions are shown live on a computer monitor.
+Alignment is performed by observing 1 frame per second video with NIR illumination (740 nm, FWHM=30 nm) on undilated eyes in a dark room to limit pupil constriction, and reconstructions are shown live on a computer monitor.
 Once alignment is confirmed, three consecutive images with 40 ms exposures are taken using NIR (740 nm, FWHM=30 nm), green (550 nm, FWHM=60 nm), then blue (470 nm, FWHM=30 nm) illumination.
-The in vivo data was collected from healthy volunteers using an IRB-approved protocol (IRB 00333664).
-The light safety of the device was evaluated with ISO 15004-2.
+This is within the approximately 200 ms pupil light reflex time \cite{bergamin_latency_2003}.
+RGB illumination was selected to enable color imaging to produce color similar to traditional fundus cameras.
+The specific wavelengths were chosen to emulate single-shot color imaging with a Bayer-filtered sensor.
+The \textit{in vivo} data was collected following a protocol approved by the Johns Hopkins University Institutional Review Board (IRB 00333664).
+Healthy volunteers signed an informed consent for to enroll in the study.
+The light safety of the device was evaluated with ISO 15004-2:2007.
 More detailed safety information is in Table \ref{tab:safety} in the appendix.